stevedrobinson/mosaico-backend/README-DEV.md

 **requirements**: `pg_dump` & `pg_restore` installed and present on PATH

-`.badsenderrc` should be provided with *dbConfigs* infos.
-See `.badsenderrc-example` for more informations
+`.backendrc` should be provided with *dbConfigs* infos.
+See `.backendrc-example` for more informations

 #### backup-db: backing up to a local folder